royalmo/docker-networks/README.md

 >
 > Add the updated graph to the report.

+Now that we are familiarized with our node network, let's check its initial state.

 > **EXERCISE 11**
 >
 > Check if *node1* has internet access (with a ping to google.com).
 Now check it
 > for any other node.
 Try also to ping a neighbour, and a neighbour of a
 > neighbour.

+As you can see, there is a lot to do.
+But as we did this in previous lab sessions, it should be done faster than expected.

+However, you can see that there are multiple ways to reach some nodes.
+Be careful with how you set up some routes, you may end up sending the packets into an infinite loop (and loose them due to TTL)!

 > **TASK 12**
 >